WWHX

-WWHX (100.7 MHz) is a commercial FM radio station in Normal, Illinois, serving the Bloomington-Normal radio market.
+WWHX (100.7 FM) is a commercial radio station in Normal, Illinois, serving the Bloomington-Normal radio market.
 It is owned by Woodward Community Media through licensee Woodward Community Media Bloomington, LLC.
-It airs a hot adult contemporary radio format, switching to Christmas music for much of November and December.
+It airs a hot adult contemporary format.
 The studios are at 1 Brickyard Drive in Bloomington.

 WWHX is a Class A FM station, with an effective radiated power (ERP) of 4,200 watts.
 The transmitter is off East Hamilton Road near Morrissey Drive (U.S. Route 150) in Normal.